Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Cabinet painting is very messy work that can literally ruin your kitchen without protecting everything first with masking materials.
 If you're spraying your cabinets, take the time to carefully cover everything with plastic and paper.

 When I prep a kitchen for spray painting, I use plastic sheeting and heavy duty floor paper.
-In particular, the X-Board paper is awesome for covering floors.
+The product I use is X-Board paper.
+This stuff is awesome for covering floors.
 The paper is thick and leak-proof.
 Cover the appliances and countertops with plastic.
 I would also consider making use of a hand masker to save time with your masking.

 13. Not Spraying Your Cabinets